i-VRESSE/bartender/docs/configuration.md

 # Configuration

 This application can be configured with environment variables and `config.yaml` file.
 The environment variables are for FastAPI settings like http port and user management.
 The `config.yaml` file is for non-FastAPI configuration like which [application can be submitted](#applications) and [where they should submitted](#job-destinations).

-See [config-example.yaml](config-example.yaml) for example of a `config.yaml` file.
+## Environment variables

 You can create `.env` file in the root directory and place all environment variables here.